 An East German collapse would bring about a major crisis for NATO.
 This was alarmingly clear in Brussels.
 So, as Romanov was consolidating his power in the Kremlin, General Bernard Rodgers, the Supreme Allied Commander Europe (SACEUR) at the time, was holding meetings with his top commanders to discuss the situation, and the training schedule for the summer months.
 Rodgers was leaving in June and wanted everything to be running perfectly for General John Galvin, his successor.

 In the coming weeks a new geo-political situation took shape.
 To the shock of many, Romanov’s first priority was to challenge the United States by maneuvering the Soviet Union into a position of, if not political strength, at least political parity to Washington.
 The military balance of power was tilting dangerously in Washington’s favor, even if the West was not clearly aware of it at the time.
 By mid-May, incidents between US and Soviet aircraft, submarines, and ships at sea were becoming a regular occurrence.
 It was the collision between a Russian Tu-95 Bear and US Navy F-14 Tomcat in the Pacific that captured Rodger’s attention and did not let go.
 Incidents like that held the power to begin a war.

-Romanov was playing for keeps, he realized right then and there.
-It now became the American general’s sole mission to ensure that NATO was prepared for a conflict with the Soviets.
-War was on the horizon.
+Romanov was playing for keeps, Rodgers realized right then and there.
+It now became the American general’s sole purpose to ensure that NATO was prepared for a conflict with the Soviets.